jared-richard-clarke/student/haskell/notes/monads.md

 # Monads in Haskell

-A monad is defined by three things:
+A monad in Haskell is defined by three elements:
 1. A type constructor `m`.
 2. A function `return`.
 3. An operator `(>>=)`, which is pronounced "bind".